OpenSociocracy/documentation-website/docs/glossary/index.md

 ## S3

-Sociocracy specifically as defined by [https://sociocracy30.org/](https://sociocracy30.org/)
+Sociocracy specifically as defined by [https://sociocracy30.org/](https://sociocracy30.org/).
+This is our guiding source when looking to define a process, we may differ en the end but it will be the starting point each time.

 ## s8y